[The Strife of Camlann in which Arthur and Medraut fell]1

-Then there are those that argue for a mythological explanation.
-Because of the persistent association with Gwenhyfar, Thomas (Caitlin) Green, among others, argues for an Otherworldly conflict rather than a historical basis.
+Then there are those that argue for a mythological explanation for Camlann.
+Because of the battles persistent association with Gwenhyfar, Thomas (Caitlin) Green, among others, argues for an Otherworldly conflict rather than a historical basis.
 Green stresses that Gwenhyfar is one of Arthur's possessions that he brings back from the Otherworld along with his knife, shield and sword (as argued by Patrick Ford10).
 Indeed in an early account of Gwenhyfar's abduction by the king of the summerland, Arthur rescues her from Avalon (Annwn).
-Caradoc of Llancarfan's account of the abduction of Gwenhyfar as contained in the Vita Gildae betrays traces of an Otherworld adventure, belonging, with the likes of the poem Spoils of Annwn, a Celtic supernatural excursion.
+Caradoc of Llancarfan's account of the abduction of Gwenhyfar, as contained in the Vita Gildae, betrays traces of an Otherworld adventure, belonging, with the likes of the poem Spoils of Annwn, a Celtic supernatural excursion.
 This echoes the earliest abduction stories such as the possibility of influence from the Greek Persephone myth.

 |'King Arthur's Stone' Slaughterbridge, Cornwall|